-The United Jewish Fund for Charlottesville is a conduit for anyone, regardless of affiliation, to support the Jewish community and our interests abroad.
+The United Jewish Fund for Charlottesville is a mechanism for people, regardless of affiliation, to support the local Jewish community and our values abroad.

 The first Jewish charitable fund in Charlottesville was started in the early 1980's by Ed Eitelberg.
 Upon arriving in 1978, "Eddie" as he was often called, was surprised to learn that there was no central Jewish philanthropy.
 Eddie sprang into action and started the first iteration of the UJFC.